 - Drain the hot potatoes in a large colander, rinse with cold water and allow to cool.

-- Once cool remove the skin from the potatoes.
+- Once cool peel the skin from the potatoes.

-- Peel each potato with a paring knife , cut into thick slices into a large bowl.
+- Cut into thick slices into a large bowl.

-- Add the diced onion, relish, mayo, salt and pepper.
+- Add the diced onion, relish, mayo, salt and pepper to the bowl.